Thursday, March 21st, 2019 by Kinsey Price

 And don’t forget to note any doors that are sticking as you open and close them. *A tip is to also look at the bottom of the doors, and make sure the previous owners have not planed or ‘shaved-down’ the wood of the door to help it close.
 If this has happened, the floor will generally have arced scrape-marks on it where the door has struggled to be closed and opened.

 Once the interior is covered, grab a flashlight and look under your house into your crawlspace.
 You are looking for any wood rot and deterioration of the floor joists.
 Because crawl spaces are often unsealed from groundwater seepage and wall moisture penetration, excess moisture and humidity are exposed to the wood joists which begin to rot, weaken and grow moldy.
 Weakened girders and floor joists are thus unable to continue supporting the weight above.

-And finally, check if any of the columns have a gap between the top of the column and the girder it was supporting.
-Here in Georgia, the weak, expansive soil often causes the existing columns to sink or settle, and once that happens the structural integrity can be compromised and floors sag.
+And finally, find out if any of the columns have a gap between the top of the column and the girder it was supporting.
+Here in Virginia, the weak, expansive soil often causes the existing columns to sink or settle, and once that happens the structural integrity can be compromised and floors sag.

 If you are experiencing all or some of the symptoms mentioned above, you no doubt researched a permanent solution that will lift the floors and walls back to their original position.
 Look no further!